 9.5 There shall be no voting permitted by proxy.

 ARTICLE 10: MEETINGS

-10.4.
-All members shall be notified at least 10 days in advance of all meetings, unless otherwise provided for in these By-laws or Regulations.
+10.4 All members shall be notified at least ten (10) days in advance of all meetings, unless otherwise provided for in these By-Laws or Regulations.

 ARTICLE 11: COMMISSIONER OF OFFICIALS

-11.4 The Commissioner of Officials shall be paid at the rate recommended by the Executive Board and approved by the Membership.
+11.4 The Commissioner of Officials shall be paid at the rate recommended by the Executive Board.